MewX/mewx.github.io/_posts/2018-01-16-anti-crawler-ideas.md

 The page can be a robot-generate page with information from a machine learning model or even some simple algorithms to generate interesting correct-look page.
 This method can frustrate crawler writers, AHAHAHAHAHAHA.

+Also, each bad request should return a certain data.
+Otherwise, if the crawler requests twice, it can easily find the data is dynamically generated fake data.

 ## Page Rendering after Loaded